 Unpack the Kids First

 After moving into a new home, it’s tempting to start unpacking everything.
 But finishing the kids’ move should be the first priority.
-Giving your children the maximum amount of time to adjust to their new surroundings and keeping their routines intact is incredibly beneficial in eliminating stress for them.
-So make sure you set up kids bedrooms and playrooms first.
+Giving your children the maximum amount of time to adjust to their new surroundings can help make the big change less stressful.
+Set up kids bedrooms and playrooms first.
+Bring along a bag or box of your child’s favorite belongings to ensure they’re available right away to help provide familiarity and reassurance.

 Get Settled with a Family Outing

-Unpacking your household and trying to figure out “the right spot” for all of your stuff can be time-consuming.
+Unpacking after moving and figuring out “the right spot” for all your stuff can be time-consuming.
 Give your family a break by grabbing dinner at a fun restaurant, exploring a local park or mall, or catching a movie.
-Not only will be it be a much-needed reset, but it’ll also help you and the kids begin to get familiar with your new surroundings.
+Not only will it be a much-needed reset, but it’ll also help your family begin to get familiar and adjust to their new city or nearby surroundings.
+Kids can sometimes feel like they drift apart from their parents after a significant transition.
+Set aside some time to bond with your children and have family playtime.

-The beginning of a new school year can be scary for children, especially when switching schools.
-Take some of the pressure off for your kids by touring the new school or taking advantage of an open house night.
-That way, you can help them get to know their teachers, locate the school library and lunch room, and scope out the designated after-school pick-up spot.
+The beginning of a school year can be scary for children—especially when transitioning schools.
+Take some pressure off by visiting the new school or taking advantage of an open house event.
+That way, you can help them get to know their teachers, locate the school library and cafeteria, and scope out the designated after-school pick-up spot.
+This will help your kids feel more prepared on their first day.

 Arrange a Playdate

-Ease your children’s anxiety about going to a new school by setting up a playdate with your neighbors or with families from the new school.
-Not only will this help your kids feel more comfortable about living in a new area, but it will also give them some familiar faces when school starts.
+Ease your children’s anxiety about going to a new school by setting up a playdate with your new neighbors or families from the school.
+Make a fun list of things you can do in the neighborhood to socialize, like finding the closest library, sports field, or local park to play at.
+Not only will this help your kids feel more comfortable about living in a new area, but it will also hopefully give them some familiar faces at school.

 Ease Back into Routines

-Moving will most likely throw off some of your daily routines, but it’s important to get back on them, especially before your kids head back to school.
-Bedtimes, family dinners, and homework schedules will be an adjustment at first, but if you take your time working your kids back into a regular schedule, it can help the moving and new school transition go smoother.
+Moving will most likely throw off some of your daily routines, but it’s important to get back on them—especially before your kids head back to school.
+By keeping your child’s play areas, workspace, and schedule similar to what they’re used to, you can more easily settle them back into a routine.

 Use Consistent Goodbyes

-An often-overlooked way to help kids feel comfortable with a new school tips.
-Whether it’s handing them their lunch before they head out the front door, walking them up to the school doors in the morning, or coming up with a fun saying for whenever you drop them off at school, saying goodbye in a comforting way can help ease your child’s separation anxiety in a new place.
+The life transition of moving or even having to leave what is familiar can create some anxieties for children.
+Providing consistent goodbyes can help kids feel more comfortable and secure in their relationship with you, as well as their new home and routines.
+Whether it’s handing them their lunch before they head out the front door, walking them up to the school doors in the morning, or coming up with a fun saying for whenever you drop them off—saying goodbye to children in a predictable way can help ease their separation anxiety in a new place.

 Prepare for the First Day

-Before your child’s first day, take the time to make a back-to-school checklist to ensure they have everything they need to get started.
-This can include a schedule of where they need to go and at what time, a list of supplies for the school year, and any new school clothing they may need.
+To properly prepare for your child’s first day at their new school, take the time to make a back-to-school checklist to ensure they have everything they need.
+This can include a schedule of where they need to go and at what time, a list of school supplies, and any new school clothing they may need.
+If your child is starting school for the first time, go with them on the first day so they can feel supported.

 Remember the Transition Continues

-Transitioning to a new home and a new school doesn’t end after you get unpacked and drop them off on the first day.
+Moving to a new home and starting a new school doesn’t end after you get unpacked and drop them off on the first day.
 There’s going to be an adjustment period.
 So how can you help?
 It’s simple: listen.
 Don’t ask too many questions.
 Just be a resource for them when they choose to open up and be there to help when they’re having issues.
+Your support, time, consideration, and patience will be felt by your children, and can help them feel more comfortable adjusting to all the new exciting things that come with a move.

 Need a temporary storage solution while moving?
 Extra Space Storage has storage facilities throughout the U.S. that can help your moving process go smoother.
-Find self storage near you!
+Find residential storage near you!